pedritomelenas/audiofunctions-plus/docs/README.md

+# Documentation

+This folder contains the documentation for Audiofunctions+.
+It has been prepared using [quarto](https://quarto.org/).

+These are the basic steps to build the documentation locally:

+- To preview, use `quarto preview` in the `docs` folder.
+- To render the documentation, use `quarto render` in the `docs` folder.

+You can publish the documentation to GitHub Pages by using `quarto publish gh-pages` in the `docs` folder.
+However, this step is already automated using GitHub Actions.

 # Audiofunctions+

 Audiofunctions+ is a web app designed to facilitate visually impaired students’ learning of mathematical functions.
 Audiofunctions+ allows users to interpret the shape of a function’s graph by listening to its sonification.